 The Australian National Curriculum provides for the study of the history of the making of the modern world.
 Students will engage in two depth studies over the course of study.
-The first depth study is of the Industrial Revolution and the making of the Australian nation and they conclude with a study of the World War One.
+The first depth study is of the Industrial Revolution and the making of the Australian nation and they conclude with a study of World War One.

 Term Unit Description Assessment

-1 Making of the Modern World and a New Nation Multi-modal presentation
+1 Making of the Modern World and a New Nation Exam

-2 World War I Response to Stimulus essay
+2 World War I Research Essay